libjohn/blogdown-libjohn/content/publication/mapping-in-R.md

 ## Recommended
 - Knowledge of GIS concepts.

-- Familiarity with tidyvers, ggplot2, R Notebooks, and R Markdown can be very helpful.
+- Familiarity with tidyverse, ggplot2, R Notebooks, and R Markdown can be very helpful.
 We teach workshops and use these concepts.
 See more at our [Rfun](http://rfun.library.duke.edu/) site.